MalteT/2a-emulator/README.md

 ![Demo Session](./static/demo.svg)

-**Warning**: There are still some unimplemented features, ~like the temperature sensor~.
+**Warning**: There are still some unimplemented features.
 Expect some bugs.

 A rendered version of the following can be found [here](./Benutzerhandbuch.pdf).
 It was assembled for the thesis and may be slightly out of date.